arbor-sim/arbor/doc/tutorial/cosim.rst

 expressive as they would be on their own.
 However, when joined into a single model and enriched with additional dynamics -- the connections in between and the conversions from rate to discrete spikes and back -- we are able to model more complex scenarios at reasonable computational cost.
+We have also seen that the adding co-simulation to Arbor is quite efficient in term of code: adding external connections and passing the intercommunicator.
+The parts that require care -- translating from and to spikes and modeling the virtual cells from populations -- also require the bulk of the code.
+This also means that adding co-simulation an existing Arbor model into this framework is straightforward.

 What now?
 ---------